ducktales911/app-project-backup/README.md

 - Een notepad functie waarop je kunt noteren wat je te binnen schiet.
 - Taken toevoegen met gestures zoals in de app “Clear”.

-(If you have complicated features, it might be good to create a separate sketch for each feature.)
+TODO: (If you have complicated features, it might be good to create a separate sketch for each feature.)
-- Mark which features define the minimum viable product (MVP) and which parts may be optional to implement.

 [Prerequisites]